datenanfragen/verein-website/content/donate/q-and-a.en.md

     We use your donation to pay our running expenses and to start new projects to advance data security in Europe according to [our constitution](/constitution).
 You can read about exactly where your money ended up going im our [yearly report](/transparency).
 We are not allowed to earn any profit, so you can be sure that you donations ends up going to a good cause.

-* **How do I get a verification for my donation?**
+* **How do I get a receipt for my donation?**

-    If you require a verification from us in order to prove to your tax authority that you donated to a charitable organization we can provide you with one.
-After your donation you will be redirected to a page, where you can download a (German) verification for your donation if you only donated a small amount below 200 €.
-For bigger donation you will have to send us an email at [spenden@datenanfragen.de](mailto:spenden@datenanfragen.de), and tell us your donation ID and address, so that we can create an extended verification for you. **Please note that we are only accredited as a charitable organization by the German tax authorities.** Please check your local tax code to see how and if you can deduct your donation to us in your tax returns.
+    If you require a receipt from us in order to prove to your tax authority that you donated to a charitable organization we can provide you with one.
+After your donation you will be redirected to a page, where you can download a (German) receipt for your donation if you only donated a small amount below 200 €.
+For a larger donation you will have to send us an email at [vorstand@datenanfragen.de](mailto:vorstand@datenanfragen.de), and tell us your donation ID and address, so that we can create an extended receipt for you. **Please note that we are only accredited as a charitable organization by the German tax authorities.** Please check your local tax code to see how and if you can deduct your donation to us in your tax returns.

 * **Who has donated besides me?**